 Within each domain, using the rubric in the Danielson Framework for Teaching, the evaluator will determine if the educator is Ineffective, Developing, Effective, or Highly Effective for each component.
-The evaluator will assign the following point values for each component:
+The evaluator will assign one of the ratings to each of the sections of the domains based on the descriptions in the rubrics provided by the Danielson Framework.
+Each rating will be assigned the following point values: the following point values for each component:

+'''

-Ineffective - 1 point Developing - 2 points Effective - 3 points Highly Effective - 4 points
+Ineffective - 1 point

+Developing - 2 points

+Effective - 3 points

+Highly Effective - 4 points

+'''